 2. How Did You Hear About This Job?

 Well, this is a pretty straightforward question.
 How did you know of the particular job position?
-Your interviewer will want to know if this is just any other job vacancy that you applied for or if you really intended to work for them.
+Your interviewer will want to know if this is just any other job vacancy that you applied for or if you intend to work for them.
 Be clear and convince the interviewer that this is indeed a special interview.

-3. Care to Mention about Your Availability?
+3. Care to Mention Your Availability?

 This can be pretty tough to answer since you do not want to come off as someone desperate for a job or look like one who is not sure of working for Wells Fargo.
 We advise that you set your availability at 1st of the next month.
-However, also ensure that you give good reasons if you cannot start soon.
+However, ensure that you give good reasons if you cannot start soon.

 I am free to start as first as possible, given that I have always wanted to work for Wells Fargo.
-I have also cleared from my former workplace, which makes me quite flexible regarding start time. ( You can also say that you may need a few days to clear a project that you are working on)
+I have also cleared from my former workplace, making me quite flexible regarding start time. ( You can also say that you may need a few days to clear a project that you are working on)